XDgov/data-design-standards/pages/components/axes.md

   Axes aren't always necessary in data visualizations, but should be considered for use by default.
 When using
   <a href="{{ site.baseurl }}/components/labels#data-labels">data labels</a>,
-  you can omit including the axis being used for interval labels.
+  you can omit the axis being used for interval labels.
 </p>

 <div id="axis-title">